rnaveensrinivas/git/README.md

     ```
    - **`ssh-keygen`**: This is the command used to generate a new SSH key pair (a private and public key).
    - **`-t ed25519`**: Specifies the type of the key to be generated.
 In this case, **ED25519** is used, which is a modern, secure, and fast elliptic-curve algorithm.
    - **`-C "your_email@example.com"`**: This is a comment or label that will be associated with the key.
-It’s often an email address that helps identify the key, especially when managing multiple keys.
+It's often an email address that helps identify the key, especially when managing multiple keys.
 2. It will prompt you to **enter a file in which to save the key**.
 If you just press **Enter**, it will save the key to the default location (`~/.ssh/id_ed25519`).
 3. You will be asked to **enter a passphrase** for added security (optional).
-If you don’t want a passphrase, just press **Enter**.
+If you don't want a passphrase, just press **Enter**.
 4. After that, the key pair will be generated:
    - The **private key** is stored in the file you specified (e.g., `~/.ssh/id_ed25519`).
    - The **public key** is stored in a corresponding file (e.g., `~/.ssh/id_ed25519.pub`).